Bartolinnni/Pppython/README.md

 # Python projectss
-## This is the repository where I upload my small, intersting python projects.
+## This is the repository where I upload my smaller python projects.